AkashKhobare/heroes-app/README.md

-Repository to container all angular projects.
+Repository to contain all angular projects.

 There is a seperate branch for each project.